nyvyn/wikimem/README.md

-# Wikimem – SlipStack Notebook For Memories
+# Wikimem

-Wikimem is a Tauri-powered desktop app that curates an AI-managed notebook of memories.
-Every memory lives as an individual Markdown file and can be created, edited, or deleted through both the SlipStack React UI and an MCP (Model Context Protocol) server.
+Wikimem is a Tauri-powered desktop app that offers memory for AI (e.g. Claude, Codex, etc.).

-The goal is to give AI agents a durable, wiki-style surface for storing context—while keeping a fast, tactile editing experience for humans.
+It exposes an MCP server for AI agents to read and write memories as Markdown, which can then be viewed and edited in a wiki-style interface.

 ## Vision